Get

 2. Irish Water Spaniel

 Spaniels, like retrievers, are another class of dogs that are renowned for their prowess in the water.
 And the Irish Water Spaniel even has it in its name.
-Despite being a spaniel breed, the Irish Water Spaniel was bred as a Retriever so it, too, was reared to fetch ducks from water.
+Despite being a spaniel breed, the Irish Water Spaniel was bred as a Retriever, so it, too, was reared to fetch ducks from water.

 3. Portuguese Water Dog

 The Portuguese Water Dog is another breed that has water in its name, and it performed similar tasks to herding and farm dogs, except for fishermen.
-It was used to drive fish into nets and to retriever nets.
+It was used to drive fish into nets and to retrieve nets.
 Although rarely used as a working dog today, the Portuguese Water Dog still loves to get wet.

 Conclusion